Kaitag Dictionary §

 Some varieties lose gemination syllable-finally, but it is restored before vowels and consistently preserved in spelling:

-Geminate fricatives vary considerably between villages and require further study, and they are not listed in the alphabet as distinct letters.
-They are shown mainly intervocalically (ни́шша "you (pl.)") and occasionally word-initially (сса "yesterday").
+Geminate fricatives vary considerably between villages and require further study.
+They are not listed in the alphabet as distinct letters, but shown mainly intervocalically (ни́шша "you (pl.)") and word-initially (сса "yesterday").

 Vowels §